neonmik/Wave-Machine-Firmware/README.md

             - Add a timer function to clock.

         - Bug: MIDI clock freaks out when theres both MIDI and USB-MIDI - more of a MIDI specification problem in general, but will write MIDI message checker to check messages from UART against USB to stop duplicates.

+        - Bug: The adding and removing of notes still feels slightly wrong... especially in multiple octave range arps.
+Investigate possible improvements.

     - Controls: